 The great part about visiting London in May is the long days – there’s plenty of sunlight as this part of the globe approaches the June solstice and the longest day of the year.

 London May Weather & Temperature

 Longer days generally mean similarly warm weather as summer is approaching; May is the first official month that one might consider summer in London – or at least the second half of the month.

 Average high temperatures in London during May are about 65°F (18°) with nightly low averages around 51°F (15°C).
-This is obviously cooler in the beginning of the month, and warming as the month goes on.
-There’s usually about 8 days of rain during the month – a definite improvement from previous months.
+This is obviously cooler at the beginning of the month, and warming as the month goes on.
+There are usually about 8 days of rain during the month – a definite improvement from previous months.